 Many people who do great harm to others do so, not because they are deeply evil people, but because they are careless, impulsive, or indifferent people who regularly fail to consider how their actions impact others.

-When we regularly fail to follow moral principles, we hurt ourselves and other people, and it is right to feel shame in these situations, like the shame we would feel if we purposely punched our friend in the face in a moment of anger or were being reckless and did the same.
+When we regularly fail to follow moral principles, we hurt ourselves and other people.
+It is right to feel shame in these situations, like the shame we would feel if we purposely punched our friend in the face in a moment of anger.
+Or like the shame we would feel if we were being reckless and did the same.

 Should We Feel Ashamed of Kentucky, Height, and Brown-Hair Privilege?